What made Jesus angry?

 I imagine God’s heart is like that.
 Whenever a child is sick, hurt, in distress, lonely, abandoned, hungry, being abused, or told lies, I believe God is deeply moved.
 We see that in Jesus as he walked this earth.
 He loves kids and can’t stand to see them hurt.

 Jesus famously calls out this hypocrisy by saying they wash the outside of the cup but ignore the inside (Matthew 23:25-32).
-They cared more about what people thought of them, that they would appear to be righteous.
-In doing so, they ignored the dirtiness of their heart.
-In other words, they ignored what was more important for the sake of appearances.
+They carefully protected their image and appeared good, but ignored the dirtiness of their heart.

-It’s important to note Jesus wasn’t mad at them because of their sin.
+Jesus wasn’t necessarily mad at them because of their sin.
 He was mad because they pretended they were better than they were.
 Jesus came for the sinners and the sick, but he got mad at those who were self-righteous.

 5. Making It Difficult For People To Get To God